Consult the medication dictionary to quickly obtain detailed information

 The quality of care and the choice of cosmetic products requires careful attention for people with sensitive skin.
 If this situation applies to you, consider taking the following measures:

 Help your skin to deal with small daily irritants, and it will undoubtedly reward you with glowing health!
-Speak to your pharmacist for additional information about sensitive skin care.
+Speak to your pharmacist or cosmetician for additional information about sensitive skin care.

 Your message has been sent.